Welcome to Carpenters' Hall of Philadelphia

 Carpenters' Hall is a treasure in historic Philadelphia.
 It hosted the First Continental Congress in 1774 and was home to Franklin's Library Company, The American Philosophical Society, and the First and Second Banks of the United States.

-Set humbly back from Chestnut Street, the Hall has been continuously owned and operated by The Carpenters' Company of the City and County of Philadelphia, the oldest trade guild in America, since 1770.
-Today it is also part of Independence National Historical Park.
+Set humbly back from Chestnut Street, the Hall has been continuously owned and operated by The Carpenters' Company of Philadelphia, the oldest trade guild in America, since 1770.

 Today, Carpenters' Hall is free to the public and welcomes over 150,000 world-wide visitors to this wonderful Georgian building.
 Admission has been complimentary since 1857, when it became the first privately owned American building to be opened as a historic monument.